dfintel25/smart-store-derekfintel/P7_CustomBI/README.md

-# OLAP Analysis
+# P7 Custom BI Project
 #### Developer: Derek Fintel
 #### Contact: s542635@youremail; 555-abc-1234
+#### Date: 04/22/2025

 ### Project Intro
-This README covers an overiew of a brief OLAP (Online Analytical Processing) project.
+This README covers an overiew of our final P7 Custom Business Intelligence project.

 ### 1. The Business Goal

 For this project we wanted to access specific tables within our 'smart_sales.db' to generate business insights pertinent to supporting potential advertising and product development strategies.

-In particular, we sought to leverage our tools to generate understandings of:
+In this project, we primarily want to:
+- Understand the correlations of product types and their sales in respective regions.

+Previous analyses leveraged in our code:
 - What are the total sales per day of the week?
 - What are the total sales per day PER a given region?
 - What are the total sales per day of a given product?

 ### 2. Data Source

-We used two tables from our data warehouse, "Sales" and "Customers".
+We used all available tables from our data warehouse, "Sales", "Product", and "Customers".

 From previous work we have established a data warehouse ('smart_sales.db') that has been built by intaking raw business data via CSV and performing various Python & SQL scripts that prep, scrub, and publish data.
 These programs were part of an ETL process that cleaned and transformed our datas, even to their table relationships and columns names.